ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 - From – The address of the account that submitted the transaction.
 - To – The address of the recipient or smart contract that the transaction interacts with.
 - Tokens transferred – A list of tokens that were transferred as part of the transaction.
-- Value – The total ETH value being transferred.
+- Value – The total CLK value being transferred.
 - Transaction fee – The amount paid to the miner to process the transaction (calculated by gas price\*gas used).

 **Advanced data**